gothic-hedge-society/fintech.trading.competition/README.md

 6.  **No account resets are allowed**.
 Be sure that any orders you make on your trading account are what you want – use the Demo account features for practice.
+7.  **You must make one trade during the first week**.
+If you don’t trade during the first week, your account will be deleted, your tradername will be removed from the Registry and from the Slack channel, and a “dropout” note will be added to your University.
+If you don’t want to trade during the first week, then simply make a small trade such as buying one share of the many ‘penny stocks’ available for $5 USD or less to satisfy this requirement.
+If you can’t access your account, ask for help on the Slack channel.